pac4j/pac4j/documentation/docs/session-store.md

 The `SessionStore` has the following methods:

-- `getOrCreateSessionId`: gets or creates the session identifier and initializes the session with it if necessary
+- `getSessionId`: gets or creates the session identifier and initializes the session with it if necessary
-- ` get`: gets the attribute from the session
+- `get`: gets the attribute from the session
 - `set`: sets the attribute in the session
 - `destroySession`: destroys the underlying web session
 - `getTrackableSession`: get the native session as a trackable object (for back-channel logout)